PoE-to-Last-Epoch-Transition-Guide/PoE-to-LE-Guide/PoE-to-LE-Guide.md

 I've been playing Path of Exile off and on since 2014 and Last Epoch since it went into early access on Steam in April of 2019.
 Nevertheless, I'm a filthy casual; I'm not a "theorycrafter" level expert in either game.
 This guide represents my understanding based on years of gameplay, but mistakes are a certainty because there's a lot in these two games and I haven't played every PoE league.

+I am not an employee of Eleventh Hour Games (the developers of Last Epoch) and have no affiliation with them.
+I'm just an enthusiastic fan sharing my experience to help others.

 If you spot any inaccuracies or have suggestions for improvement, please leave a comment.
 Your feedback helps make this resource better for everyone in the Last Epoch community.

 ## Core Game Systems: Quick Reference